 phenomena in the traditional roles of the Armed Forces.
 These

-additional mandates have allowed the expansion of the role of The
+additional mandates have allowed the expansion of the role of

-Operations, and International Peacekeeping and Peace
+Disaster Operations, and International Peacekeeping and Peace

 Gambia Armed Forces as part of its new and additional roles has

 been actively participating in the fight against HIV.

-The Gambia Armed Forces has established a close
+The Gambia Armed Forces has established a close collaboration

-This has led to the creation of a special office, which is equipped
+has led to the creation of a special office, which is equipped

 and staffed for that purpose.
 The primary function of this office

 is to effectively sensitize the officers and soldiers, their dependants,

 the civilian staff and all other members of The Gambia Armed Forces